cainy19com/cainy19com.github.io/perspective/mahalanobis.md

 In 2D and above,
 on the exponent,
 analogously we also expect
-a scaled and squared distance, something to do with vector $\vec{x}-\vec{\mu}$, and all the $\sigma$s in $\vec{\sigma}$,
+a $\Sigma$ scaled and rotated, then squared distance, something to do with vector $\vec{x}-\vec{\mu}$, and all the $\sigma$s in $\vec{\sigma}$,